Globoplox/blah/README.md

 - Return value, when any, are left in place in the stack.
 The caller has the responsability of ignoring it or ensuring it saved/used befire it get overwrited by future calls.
 - So to fetch the return value of a call to a funtion that return a single word, the caller must read the address R7 - 1.
+- Any register may be scrambled.
+Callee can stack them if he wish.

 ## Roadmap
 - [x] Write an assembler able to ouput raw bitcode